bigbizze/nockchain-tx/README.md

 (WIP) Rust implementation that can target wasm of transaction operations (signing, verification) for the nockchain blockchain.

-Tentative equivalence with hoon based nockchain-wallet CLI methods as per tests below (will integrate them later).
+Tentative equivalence with hoon based nockchain-wallet CLI methods as per tests below (will integrate them later, but all passed).
 Notably, signing transactions, signing messages, deriving keys from seeds, deriving child keys, signing hashes etc.

+See tests below for usage until we get better documentation up

 ---